-It has just been revealed that Villa Kennedy Frankfurt will be shutting down as of April 1, 2022.
+Villa Kennedy Frankfurt closed as of April 2022.
 The hotel, which belonged to the Rocco Forte collection, was in operation for over 15 years, since 2006.
-Employees at the hotel will allegedly be offered transfers to the group’s 15 other properties, though that likely won’t be convenient for most, since it would require moving.
+Employees at the hotel were offered transfers to the group’s 15 other properties, though that likely wasn’t convenient for most, since it would require moving.

 The 163-room hotel was generally regarded as Frankfurt’s best place to stay, and the hotel also had quite a history that dates back well over 100 years.
-The hotel was purchased by CONREN Land in 2021, which is currently examining future concepts for the property, including the possibility of it becoming a retirement home.
+The hotel was purchased by CONREN Land in 2021, which was at the time examining future concepts for the property, including the possibility of it becoming a retirement home.

-Why I’m sad to see Villa Kennedy closing
+Why I was sad to see Villa Kennedy closing

 Obviously hotel closings in general are sad, since many people lose their jobs.
 Beyond that, though, this is a property that I really enjoyed.
 My family is from a small town in Germany not far from Frankfurt, and typically when I visit I like to first spend a couple of nights in Frankfurt.